Skip To Main Content

 Summer Learning: Young Scholars

-Schedule for Current 4th Grade Young Scholars students
+Schedule for Current 3rd and 4th Grade Young Scholars students

 • No school on Fridays

 • This location will serve current Gr.
-4 Young Scholars students from Ferdinand T. Day, James K. Polk, Patrick Henry, Samuel Tucker, William Ramsay, and John Adams Elementary School non-dual language students.
+3 and 4 Young Scholars students from Ferdinand T. Day, James K. Polk, Patrick Henry, Samuel Tucker, William Ramsay, and John Adams Elementary School non-dual language students.

 • Location: Douglas MacArthur Elementary School